ORBITALNODES / COVERAGE

 For most Australian boaters — at the marina, at anchor, day trips inside coastal waters — a standard Starlink Roam plan on a Mini is the answer, and it works today.
 The complications start past 12 nautical miles (you need Ocean Mode on the Unlimited plan) and underway at speed (officially, you need the expensive Flat High Performance dish).
-Charter and commercial operators are a different market with different plans — and different money.
-The sections below split it honestly.
+Charter and commercial operators are a different market again, with different plans and different money.

 Inside 12 nautical miles — marinas, bays, anchorages, coastal cruising — standard Starlink Roam coverage applies.
 A Mini kit and the 100GB plan is where most recreational boaters should start.
 No maritime plan needed.